Baasic/baasic-rest-api/rest-api/login-put.md

 - ***200  OK***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Existing authentication token resource has been successfully refreshed.
+ Existing authentication token resource has been successfully refreshed.

 - ***400  Bad Request***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested action could not be understood by the system.
+ Requested action could not be understood by the system.
 This response code is usually returned due to the invalid or expired authentication token.

 - ***401  Unauthorized***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested action requires authentication.
+ Requested action requires authentication.

 - ***403  Forbidden***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; System refuses to fulfill the requested action.
+ System refuses to fulfill the requested action.

 - ***404  Not Found***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Specified authentication token does not exist in the system.
+ Specified authentication token does not exist in the system.

 - ***409  Conflict***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested action could not be carried out because of a conflict in the system.
+ Requested action could not be carried out because of a conflict in the system.

 - ***500  Internal Server Error***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A generic error has occurred on the system.
+ A generic error has occurred on the system.